codedeprived/Sprint1-Project/README.md

 # WebApp-Hire-A-Tutor-For-Free
-# Collaborative Learning Platform
+## Collaborative Learning Platform

-## Overview
+### Overview
 This project is a collaborative learning platform where users can post their doubts and get help from other users.
 Users who clear doubts receive points that increase their ranking on the platform.
+Currently, the project is developed as a command-line application using Core Java, MVC architecture, Hibernate, and MySQL.

+### PS: This is work in program and technologies involed are subjected to change acc to me and my will , spring integration is postponed as i started playing about with servlets and jsp would make views based on these front-end stack , later integrates towards spring core -> spring MVC -> spring- boot.
+-> currently exploreing JavaScripts based backend frameworks like nodejs , Expressjs , -> would Shift from MYSQL (Current ) to MongoDb.
-## Features
+### Features
 - User Registration and Profiles
 - Posting Doubts
 - Matching Users
-- Creating Meeting Rooms
 - Clearing Doubts and Points System

-## Tech Stack
+### Tech Stack
+- **Backend:** Core Java, MVC, Hibernate, JPA
+- **Database:** MySQL
-- **Frontend:** Angular/React.js, HTML, CSS, JavaScript
+- **Frontend (Future Goals):** HTML, CSS, JavaScript
-- **Backend:** Spring Boot with Spring MVC and Spring Security
-- **Database:** MySQL or PostgreSQL with Hibernate and JPA
-- **Authentication:** JWT or OAuth
-- **Video Conferencing API:** Google Meet API, Zoom API
+- **Video Conferencing API (Future Goals):** Google Meet API, Zoom API
-- **Hosting:** AWS, Heroku, or DigitalOcean
+- **Hosting (Future Goals):** AWS, Heroku, or DigitalOcean

+## Current Status: Command-Line Based Application
+The project is currently implemented as a command-line application using Core Java, MVC architecture, Hibernate, and MySQL.
+Below are the completed tasks and the goals for integrating a web interface.

 ## Tasks

 ### 1. Planning and Design
-- [ ] Define overall architecture and technologies
+- [x] Define overall architecture and technologies
-- [ ] Design user interface and user experience
+- [x] Design user interface and user experience (for command line)
-- [ ] Create wireframes and prototypes
+- [ ] Create wireframes and prototypes (for web interface)

 ### 2. Backend Development
-- [ ] Set up a Spring Boot project
+- [x] Set up the project using Core Java and MVC
-- [ ] Create database schema for users, doubts, meetings, and points using Hibernate and JPA
+- [x] Create database schema for users, doubts, meetings, and points using Hibernate and JPA
+- [x] Develop core functionalities for user registration, doubt posting, and matching users (command-line based)

+### 3. Frontend Integration (Future Goals)
+- [ ] Integrate HTML, CSS, and JavaScript for the web interface
-- [ ] Develop RESTful APIs for communication between frontend and backend
+- [ ] Update controllers to handle web requests and responses

-### 3. Frontend Development
-- [ ] Set up a frontend project using Angular/React
-- [ ] Develop components for user registration, login, doubt posting, and profile viewing
+- [ ] Develop web pages for user registration, login, doubt posting, and profile viewing
 - [ ] Implement responsive design for accessibility on various devices

 ### 4. User Authentication
-- [ ] Implement user registration and login endpoints in Spring Boot
+- [x] Implement user registration and login functionalities (command-line based)
-- [ ] Secure authentication using Spring Security and JWT or OAuth
+- [ ] Secure web-based authentication (future goal)

 ### 5. Doubt Posting and Matching
-- [ ] Implement functionality for posting doubts with categories
+- [x] Implement functionality for posting doubts with categories (command-line based)
-- [ ] Develop a matching algorithm to match users with suitable helpers
+- [x] Develop a matching algorithm to match users with suitable helpers
-- [ ] Create API endpoints for doubt posting and matching
+- [x] Create mechanisms for doubt clearance and point allocation

-### 6. Meeting Room Integration
+### 6. Meeting Room Integration (Future Goals)
-- [ ] Integrate Google Meet API for creating meeting links
+- [ ] Integrate Google Meet API or other conferencing tools for creating meeting links
 - [ ] Provide users with the option to choose internal or external communication platforms

 ### 7. Points and Ranking System
-- [ ] Create an API endpoint for confirming doubt clearance
+- [x] Create functionality for confirming doubt clearance and updating user points (command-line based)
-- [ ] Update user points and ranking in the database
-- [ ] Display points and rankings on user profiles
+- [ ] Display points and rankings on web user profiles

 ### 8. Testing
-- [ ] Conduct unit testing for backend services
+- [x] Conduct unit testing for backend services (command-line based)
-- [ ] Conduct unit testing for frontend components
-- [ ] Perform end-to-end testing to ensure all features work seamlessly
+- [ ] Perform testing on the web interface and integration with backend

-### 9. Deployment
+### 9. Deployment (Future Goals)
 - [ ] Deploy the application to a cloud service (AWS, Heroku, or DigitalOcean)
 - [ ] Ensure scalability and handle potential user load